arimunandar/MVVM-RxSwift-Template-Generator/MVVM RxSwift/README.md

 Clone this template in ```~/Library/Developer/Xcode/Templates```

-`Alamofire and SwiftyJSON Library is required`
+`ReactiveKit and Bond Library is required`